Testicles, also called testes or balls, are oval-shaped organs that sit in a sac that hangs behind the penis.

 Hold your penis out of the way and examine one testicle at a time.

 Roll the testicle gently between the fingers and thumb.
 You should not feel any pain.

 The testicle may be about the size of a golf ball, and it should feel smooth.

-Feel for any bumps or changes in size or consistency from the last time.
+Feel for any bumps or changes in size or consistency.

-After testing one testicle, do the other the same way.
-One testicle may be slightly bigger or smaller; this is normal.
+After checking one testicle, check the other the same way.
+One testicle may be slightly larger or smaller; this is normal.

 Lumps should be checked by a doctor.

-You may notice bumps on your scrotum.
-These are normal and are often caused by an ingrown hair or by a rash.
+You may notice bumps on the skin of your scrotum.
+These are often caused by an ingrown hair or by a rash.
 They are usually not a cause for concern.